istio/istio.io/_docs/setup/kubernetes/faq.md

 * _If I delete Istio v0.1 and install Istio v0.2 on my cluster, will my microservices continue to work with the new Istio? _

-  Sorry, you will have to uninstll your microservices and reinstall them to ensure they are managed properly by Istio v0.2 with the new envoy sidecar.
+  Sorry, you will have to uninstll your microservices and reinstall them to ensure they are managed properly by Istio v0.2.